justinfarrelldev/open-ctp-server/TOOLING.md

 hoplite.writeTo(output);
 ```

-... or any other language which Protobuffers support.
+... or similar types / interfaces in any other language which Protobuffers support.

 This will allow Call to Power clients to be built with whichever language is desired by the authors.

-## But what about HTTPS?
-Wasn't there a main goal to be cURL-able?

-Yes!
-To do that, we will use our next technology...

 ## gRPC-Gateway

 gRPC-Gateway allows you to serve both gRPC and RESTful requests at the same time.
 You can read more here: https://github.com/grpc-ecosystem/grpc-gateway

+This will allow the server to be accessible via cURL or any other fetching library (such as node:fetch in Node.js, for example).

 ## What about the server architecture of this project?
 How will this be deployed?